How Much Can You Do at Tokyo Disney at Night?

 Float in the Tokyo Disneyland Electrical Parade - it's covered in yellow, red and blue lights and Goofy waves from the float.

-At night the parades start in Toontown, then make their way past the castle and finish off in Fantasyland.
+At night, the parades start in Toontown, then make their way past the castle and finish off in Fantasyland.
 The advantage of Toontown is that you know exactly when it’s going to arrive, and it’ll be past you first, giving you time to get to a nearby big-ticket attraction like Haunted Mansion, Pooh’s Hunny Hunt or possibly, even Beauty and the Beast on a quiet night, before the queues build back up.

 Save Time With Mobile Ordering

 If you’re going to dine in the park, use mobile ordering.
-This allows you to order your meal online for a set time to save queuing.
-See more about which restaurants offer this, and how to use it in our dedicated post on Disney mobile ordering.
+This allows you to order your meal online for a set time to save queuing – and some of the restaurant queues can be long.

 Don’t Leave Things Too Late